(as of 8/19/2019)

 - Share your project with a large online community

-MIT Scratch is a desktop and online tool used to create stories, games, and animations.
+MIT Scratch is an online tool used to create stories, games, and animations.
 The program is developed by the Lifelong Kindergarten Group at the Massachusetts Institute of Technology Media Lab.

 Scratch provides a large library of sprites, which includes people, animals, cartoons, spaceships, planets, and instruments, that you can insert into your project.
 You can then choose from a variety of scripts, such as motion, looks, sound, events, and control, to apply to your sprite(s).
 Scratch also enables you to create your own costumes, sounds, and backdrops for customizing your project.
 Once you are finished, you can share your project with Scratch's large and diverse online community.